dmrickey/fvtt-ckl-roll-bonuses/README.md

 ## Attack Bonus
 Give a flat value or a formula to increase the target's attack roll.
 Use with boolean flag `bonus_attack`.

+## Critical Bonuses
+This comes with three different options.
+Keen, Critical Range Modifier, and Critical Multiplier Modifier.
+Keen will double the threat range of the target.
+The range modifier will allow you to increase or decrease the range modifier (useful for homebrew or 3.5 adaptations), or increase the critical multiplier (useful for abilities such as a Swashbuckler's level 20 ability).
+Use with boolean flag `bonus_crit`. _This handles everything already done by [Critical Helpers](#critical-helpers) but allows for better fine-tuning.
+At this point there's no reason to use critical helpers_.

 ## Damage Bonus
 Input multiple damage formula (including types) to increase the target's damage.
 Use with boolean flag `bonus_damage`.

 ## Effective Size Bonus
 Increase the value used by any `sizeRoll` formula in the target (typically in the damage formula).
 Use with boolean flag `bonus_effective-size`.
 This is useful for spells like Gravity Bow, Lead Blades, Strong Jaw, temporarily granting the Impact quality to a specific weapon, etc.

+## Fortune/Misfortune
+Applies a fortune effect (`2d20kh`) (or misfortune (`2d20kl`)) to the [targeted](#generic-targets) actions.
+This will only work for actions, but not for generic abilities such as skills, ability checks, etc. If you need a fortune effect for _everything_ or a _specific type of roll that can't be targeted_, then use the non-targeted [Fortune and Misfortune](#fortune-and-misfortune) option.

 ---